Troy Webdell, Youth Education and Family Concert Conductor

-Troy Webdell was selected to become the Director of Youth Orchestras for the Fort Wayne Philharmonic in 2018.
+As a Music Educator for over 30 years, Webdell has taught and conducted all levels of instrumental musicians from beginning through professional.
+Most recently, he was the Director of Orchestras at Purdue University Fort Wayne and continues his role in music education as the conductor of the Fort Wayne Philharmonic Youth Orchestras.
 Under his leadership, the Fort Wayne Philharmonic Youth Orchestras have become the premiere orchestral experience for young musicians in Northern Indiana.
 The Youth Orchestras have been featured on PBS television in the USA and streamed online from China through an international cloud concert that has earned over 3 million views worldwide.
-Additionally, the Youth Symphony Orchestra's 2021 performance recording of music from Zorba the Greek has been selected to be included in the official Mikis Theodorakis Archive Museum in Athens, Greece.
-In June 2022, the Youth Symphony Orchestra will embark on a New York City performance tour and perform on the Isaac Stern Auditorium / Ronald O. Perelman Stage at Carnegie Hall.
+The Youth Symphony Orchestra's 2021 performance recording of music from Zorba the Greek has been selected to be included in the official Mikis Theodorakis Archive Museum in Athens, Greece.
+In March 2022, Maestro Webdell conducted the YSO in a featured concert on the Isaac Stern Auditorium / Ronald O. Perelman Stage at Carnegie Hall in New York City.

-Webdell has been a music educator for over 30 years and a collaborator in developing El Sistema based youth orchestras in the USA, interactive educational symphony concerts, and community "Unity Event" concerts featuring over 500 community chorus and orchestra musicians.
-As a conducting clinician and guest speaker, Webdell has presented clinics at the International Music and Confucianism Symposium and at the Indiana Music Educators Association (IMEA) Festivals and State Conventions including an instrumental conducting clinic entitled “Conducting Musicians Expressively,” and a music composition clinic entitled "Composing Kids!"
+Additionally, Maestro Webdell has been a collaborator in developing El Sistema based youth orchestras in the USA, interactive educational symphony concerts, and community "Unity Event" concerts featuring over 500 community chorus and orchestra musicians.
+As a conducting clinician and guest speaker, Webdell has presented clinics at the International Music and Confucianism Symposium, and the Indiana Music Educators Association (IMEA) Festivals and State Conventions.
 In 2017, Webdell was named the Honorary Director of Orchestral Programs for the Nanjing Qinxing Arts Academy in Nanjing which has recently become one of the largest music academies in China.